Peter Dovbush

 The Ninth Congress of Romanian Mathematicians June 28 ‐ July 3, 2019, Galați, Romania

-The aim of this talk is to give a proof of Zalcman’s Rescaling Lemma in Cn\mathbf{C}^{n}, n1n \geq 1.
-We also give some applications of Zalcman’s Rescaling Lemma in Cn\mathbf{C}^{n}.
+The aim of this talk is to give a proof of Zalcman’s Rescaling Lemma in Cn\mathbb{C}^{n}, n1n \geq 1.
+We also give some applications of Zalcman’s Rescaling Lemma in Cn\mathbb{C}^{n}.

 12th International ISAAC Congress July 29‐2, 2019, Aveiro, Portugal